 £595 pcm + fees

-Newton Fallowell are pleased be able to offer to the rental market this two bedroom refurbished mid terraced house just round the corner from Burton Queens Hospital.
-Available now unfurnished...
+Newton Fallowell are pleased to be able to offer to the rental market this three bedroom semi detached property in the popular village on Coton in the Elms.
+Available now...

 The market town of Burton upon Trent straddles the banks of the river Trent, and is situated between the cities of Lichfield and Derby.